 History is full of missionaries who found success by blending in with the local culture.
 TEAM missionary Dave Jereb found it while building a reputation as a crazy, old, white guy.

-Dave and his wife, Cheryl, came to Zimbabwe two years ago with a vision to provide sustainable food sources and job training for needy communities through aquaponics, a self-contained system for growing produce and fish.
+Dave and his wife, Cheryl, came to Zimbabwe with a vision to provide sustainable food sources and job training for needy communities through aquaponics, a self-contained system for growing produce and fish.

 The fish live in tanks, and the nutrient-rich water is piped into plant beds where crops grow hydroponically.
 The plant roots cleanse the water, which is then pumped back into the fish tanks.
 Within a few months, fresh vegetables are ready for harvest, and a little while longer, fish are ready to fry.

-The Jerebs asked TEAM to list Fish for Life in the Wish List to raise funds for the endeavor, as people learned about the project, they jumped on board.
-By May 2015, a greenhouse to warm the water in the tanks had been built, and Dave, Masunga and a team of American volunteers got to work on the actual aquaponics unit.
+The Jerebs started a fundraising campaign for the endeavor, as people learned about the project, they jumped on board.
+By May 2015, a greenhouse to warm the water in the tanks had been built, and Dave, Joshua and a team of American volunteers got to work on the actual aquaponics unit.

 The hospital unit’s size and location made it much more visible to the community than the previous unit, which had sat in the Jerebs’ front yard.
 It also drew much more skepticism.